Paradise, Nevada – July 10, 2013

 I can think of a dozen men who really built this town, maybe fewer.
 Guys like Jay Sarno and Steve Wynn, Moe Dalitz and Howard Hughes.
 But the man who has mattered most to Las Vegas until now, and who will matter most enduringly, until Sin City redeems itself in the dust from which it sprung, is that California Whale, my quiet confidante for a little while.

-And how can you know for sure that he is the one man who really mattered in Vegas, the man who built the businesses that can actually deliver on all of Sin City’s bullshit promises, the man who put the paradise in Paradise?
-Because in the city built on hoke, smoke and jive, in the city where the Carneys stay put and the Marks move on for a change, in the city where every dick is bigger than yours — especially mine — in the great storied city of Las Vegas, nobody ever wants to talk about him…
+And how can you know for sure that he is the one man who really mattered in Vegas, that he is the man who put the paradise in Paradise?
+Because in the city built on hoke, smoke and jive, in the city where the Carneys stay put and the Marks move on for a change, in the city where every dick is bigger than yours – especially mine – in the great storied city of Las Vegas, nobody ever wants to talk about him…